matcornic/subify/README.md

   * Vendoring (with glide)
   * List of available apis
   * Usage of APIs is customizable (can order Subdb search before OpenSubtitles for ex)
+  * customizable default configuration with a conf file (for example to change the default language for all downloads)
 * **0.1.0** Jan 15, 2016
   * Implement first init